emqx/blog/en/202001/emqx-rule-engine-series-12-store-messages-to-redis.md

 ## Scenario introduction

-In this scenario, messages that meet the conditions under the specified topic of EMQ X need to be stored in Reids.
+In this scenario, messages that meet the conditions under the specified topic of EMQX need to be stored in Reids.
 In order to facilitate subsequent analysis and retrieval, the message content needs to be split and stored.

 **The information reported by the device in this scenario is as follows:**